 set can be made to make a turkey family.
 It can be assembled in various ways and the process can

 be made more challenging and creative depending on the age of the

-The pieces can also be traced onto thin paper plates and then cut out
+It is important to print templates on card stock or heavy duty construction paper in order for it to stand up.
+The pieces can also be traced onto thin paper plates and then cut out and assembled.

 Both crafts can be assembled by replacing template #1 (body) for a standard

 thin (10" to 8") paper plate and the small version by using a 6"-5" small thin paper plate.

 The feathered 'tail" is created by using the maple leaves template, or a different type of leaf pattern or real leaves of your choice.
 Other options are listed in the materials list.

 Adult: steps 1 through 4, and a stapler is required.

 - Print and cut out the templates of choice, and if choosing the paper plate option have children paint them ahead of time.